Personal Water Footprint Calculator

 For reference, producing 1 kg of beef requires approximately 15,000 liters of water.
 One cup of coffee needs about 140 liters.

 Global Benchmarks The global average water footprint is about 3,800 liters per person per day.
-The US average is approximately 7,500 liters — nearly double the global mean, largely due to diet.
-The global average for basic needs (drinking, cooking, sanitation) is only about 50 liters per day — everything else is virtual water from food and goods.
+The US average is approximately 7,500 liters, nearly double the global mean and mostly down to diet.
+The global figure for basic needs alone (drinking, cooking, sanitation) is only about 50 liters a day.
+Everything above that is virtual water from food and goods.

 Worked Example 10-minute shower (standard flow) + no baths + 5 flushes (standard toilet) + average omnivore diet: